Relintai/pandemonium_engine_docs/03_usage/15_scripting/pscript/05_static_typing.md

 ## A brief look at static typing

-With typed GDScript, Pandemonium can detect even more errors as you write code!
+With typed PScript, Pandemonium can detect even more errors as you write code!
 It gives you and your teammates more information as you're working, as the arguments' types show up when you call a method.